-'Pray constantly; in every situation give thanks; this is the will of God for you in Christ Jesus.'
-(1 Thessalonians 5.17-18.
-Revised New Jerusalem Bible.)
+Pray continually; give thanks whatever happens; for this is what God wills for you in Christ Jesus.
+I Thessalonians 5.17-18.

 Whilst chatting to God will never go out of fashion, there may be times when we know not the best words to use, or, indeed, find that we are drawn to the silent prayer of contemplation.